gregorio-project/gregorio/UPGRADE.md

 If you prefer the old behavior, you may switch this off by issuing `\gresetledgerlineheuristic{disable}` in your TeX document.
 You may switch it back on with `\gresetledgerlineheuristic{enable}`.

-### Spacing between glyphs of the same element

-Compared to older versions, the spacing between glyphs of the same element (for example, between puncta in repercussion) has been halved.
-This spacing is controlled by the `interglyphspace` dimension.
-If you prefer the older spacing, use the command `\grechangedim{interglyphspace}{0.06927 cm plus 0.00363 cm minus 0.00363 cm}{scalable}` in your TeX document or define it similarly in your custom spacing file.

-Additionally, prior to version 4.1, it was not possible to manually introduce this type of space.
-Now, you can use `/0` in gabc to manually introduce it.

 ## 4.0

 ### Font changes